Home Mode lets your WVC connect to your home WiFi network so you can control volume, power, and channel groups from:

 Troubleshooting

 Smart home app can't find the WVC during pairing.
-Make sure your phone and the WVC are on the same WiFi network.
-Try the Retry option from the knob's Smart Home menu.
-If that doesn't help, Decommission and start a fresh pairing session.
+Matter commissioning typically uses Bluetooth between your phone and the WVC for the initial pairing handshake.
+Make sure your phone has Bluetooth enabled and that you are close enough to the WVC for the smart home app to discover it.
+After commissioning is complete, your phone and the WVC need to be on the same WiFi network for ongoing smart home control.
+If pairing fails, try the Retry option from the knob's or RTC's Smart Home menu.
+If that doesn't help, Decommission the WVC and start a fresh pairing session.

 Lost connection after a router reboot.
 The WVC automatically reconnects when the network comes back.
 If it doesn't recover within a minute, use Retry from the knob's Smart Home menu.